openwfm/wrf-sfire-docs/docs/modules.md

 ## Modules and running code

-When you load a collection of modulea to compile a code, you generaly need to load the same modules before you run the resulting executable.
+When you load a collection of modules to compile a code, you generaly need to load the same modules before you run the resulting executable.
 Otherwise you may get runtime errors when the executable cannot find runtime libraries or it gets mismatched libraries, such as MPI.